Our Services: GMP/GxP Consulting

-As a special service each interims manger has a personnel back up at Valicare GmbH office, who is well-informed about the current situation at the customer-site, so that he or she can replace the interims manager without a long transition period, if this will be necessary.
+As a special service each interim manger has a personnel back up at Valicare GmbH office, who is well-informed about the current situation at the customer-site, so that he or she can replace the interim manager without a long transition period, if this will be necessary.
 Continuity as well as additional availability during capacity intensive business periods is ensured.

-Our interims manager are very flexible and their work is charged on hourly basis only.
+Our interim manager are very flexible and their work is charged on hourly basis only.
 A fixed price offer including all incidentals can be submitted on special request.

 If you need compensation of a quality management function independent whether short- or long-term, contact us please and let us check for a suitable profile.